-Very showy 1 to 1.5’ panicles of yellow pea-like flowers from July through August, large blue-green compound leaves are very attractive and create a nice texture, petioles have nectaries to supply nectar to all kinds of butterflies and other insect, 3-4” long flattened seed pods turn from green to brown in fall & attract turkeys & bobwhite quail, caterpillar host for the Cloudless Sulphur (Phoebis sennae), Sleepy Orange (Abaeis nicippe), Orange-barred Sulphur (Phoebis philea), Common Tan Wave (Pleuroprucha insulsaria), Black Witch (Ascalapha odorata).
-Spreads by rhizomes & seed.
+Very showy 1 to 1.5 inch panicles of yellow pea-like flowers from July through August, large blue-green compound leaves are very attractive and create a nice texture, petioles have nectaries to supply nectar to all kinds of butterflies and other insect, 3-4 inch long flattened seed pods turn from green to brown in fall & attract turkeys and bobwhite quail, caterpillar host for the Cloudless Sulphur (Phoebis sennae), Sleepy Orange (Abaeis nicippe), Orange-barred Sulphur (Phoebis philea), Common Tan Wave (Pleuroprucha insulsaria), and Black Witch (Ascalapha odorata).
+Spreads by rhizomes and seed.

 Native Range: NH to s.
 WI, south to n.
 GA & AL. Rare in CT, MA, NH, RI & VT

 Germination - Easy:: Hot soak overnight.
 Cover lightly.
 Add Rhizobium inoculant or pinch of garden soil.